OpenZeppelin/compound-assets-listing/Risks.md

 - **Liquidity risk**: To be illiquid (not insolvent) depending on active borrows, borrow limits and collateralization ratios.

-- **Not incentivized liquidations**: External prices for an asset can crash to the point that liquidators are not incentivized to execute liquidations, leaving the protocol unhealthy.
+- **Not incentivized liquidations**: The prices can crash so much that liquidations are not profitable anymore, leading to a lack of incentivized liquidators.

-- **Cascade effect**: Liquidations affecting crash of market prices that causes more liquidations.
-Deflationary spiral.
+- **Cascade effect**: Liquidations producing price crashes in external markets creating a deflationary spiral that triggers more liquidations.
 Some modifications have been proposed to mitigate this, specifically proposal [#49](https://compound.finance/governance/proposals/49).

-We highgly reccommend going through the Gauntlet's report to understand how those are mitigated by the current protocol design.
+We highly reccommend going through the Gauntlet's report to understand how these risks are mitigated or addressed by the current protocol design.

 # Asset specific risks:

 All assets specific risks (compatibility and compliance one) should be addressed in a structured manner.
-OpenZeppelin will propose a [Checklist](Checklist.md) of topics to watch out for and evaluate when it comes to onboard new assets.
-Together with this checklist we will provide a comprehensive process to follow for new assets listing.
+OpenZeppelin proposes a [Checklist](Checklist.md) of topics to watch out for and evaluate when it comes to onboard new assets.
+Together with this checklist we provide a comprehensive [Process](Process.md) to follow for new assets listing.

 ## Compatibility

-- **Extra asset features**: How extra features can have unwanted or unexpected effects on the ERC20 functions involved in Compound integration (listed below).
+- **Extra asset features**: How extra features can have unwanted or unexpected effects on the ERC20 functions involved in Compound integration (listed at the end of this document).

 - **ERC20 deviations**: Depending on how much the asset deviates from ERC20 standard, it might defeat basic protocol assumptions on how ERC20 tokens behave.
 Rebasing, deflationary or fees-driven tokens might give unexepcted results on basic operations like `transfer` or `balanceOf`.